-Name of the activity Preparing a meal according to the recipe Objectives to familiarize AFMID with meal preparation according to the recipe to increase the independence and self-realization of AFMID to improve the skills and competencies of AFMID to improve the psychophysical health of AFMID Level of difficulty Depending on the recipe (1=easy, 2=medium, 3=hard) Duration Depending on the recipe Resources required Equipped kitchen (cooking utensils and appliances) An easy-to-read recipe (pictorial recipe with step by step guides) Support from educators/family members Groceries and ingredients Description of the activity Introductory talk about the meal you want to prepare: provide AFMID with an easy-to-read recipe to read it together and discuss Practical performance of preparing a meal according to the selected recipe: AFMID prepare a default meal step by step with active support in the form of verbal instructions, suggestions, directing, pointing, guiding, with pictorial presentation of the recipe, and with adherence to safety and hygiene rules.
+Name of the activity Preparing a meal according to the recipe Objectives to familiarize AFMID with meal preparation according to the recipe to increase the independence and self-realization of AFMID to improve the skills and competencies of AFMID to create better connections between family members to improve social and emotional relationships with others to improve the psychophysical health of AFMID Level of difficulty Depending on the recipe (1=easy, 2=medium, 3=hard) Duration Depending on the recipe Resources required Equipped kitchen (cooking utensils and appliances) An easy-to-read recipe (pictorial recipe with step by step guides) Support from educators/family members Groceries and ingredients Description of the activity Introductory talk about the meal you want to prepare: provide AFMID with an easy-to-read recipe to read it together and discuss Practical performance of preparing a meal according to the selected recipe: AFMID prepare a default meal step by step with active support in the form of verbal instructions, suggestions, directing, pointing, guiding, with pictorial presentation of the recipe, and with adherence to safety and hygiene rules.
 If necessary, repeat the recipe several times until AFMID can prepare it themselves.
 Be consistent and repetitive, be patient, laugh and have fun with your AFMID and give him/her a lot of praise.
 In the case of spills stay cheerful and laugh and turn cleaning into a fun activity.
-Methodology Conversation Verbal instructions Demonstration Physical guidance Conversation Tasking and learning by stages Guidance, suggestions Showing, pointing out Observation Results AFMID will learn how to successfully prepare a meal the following skills and competencies of the individual will be developed: Communication skills Awareness of oneself and one's body Motor / physical skills Sensory awareness Conducting choices/decision making Take responsibility AFMID will learn how to successfully prepare a meal Take responsibility Aradian a meal Awareness of oneself and one's body Interactions with others Interactions with others Teamwork and togetherness Accepting support Time management Evaluation Assessment of the individual's ability (initial evaluation) and evaluation of results (final evaluation) through evaluation forms for determining the level of knowledge/competences prior the activity and after the activity.
+Methodology Conversation Verbal instructions Demonstration Praising Display of a pictorial recipe with step by-step procedures Description Display of a pictorial recipe with step by-step procedures Observation Results AFMID will learn how to successfully prepare a meal the following skills and competencies of the individual will be developed: Communication skills Motor / physical skills Conducting choices/decision making Take responsibility AFMID will learn how to successfully prepare a meal Awareness of oneself and one's body Sensory awareness Creativity Accepting support Time management Time management Evaluation Assessment of the individual's ability (initial evaluation) and evaluation of results (final evaluation) through evaluation forms for determining the level of knowledge/competences prior the activity and after the activity.
 Follow on activity Cleaning and tidying up the kitchen while socializing and discussing the workshop Recording Take a photo of the meal and share it with friends and family. achievements Create a cooking log to document prepared meals.